davidrozwod/3d_platformer/README.md

 Build file containing the playable game

 # Instructions

+Download Build zip from this repository

+Extract Build folder

+Extract it and move it into the Build folder

 Download the Data Folder from: https://file.io/btYQQwxaRLdi

-Extract it and move it into the Build folder
+Move it into the build folder

 Open 3D-Platformer.exe to open the game